Last updated on December 6th, 2018 at 01:17 pm

 Rich and creamy with a hint of smokiness this vegan Creamy Chickpea Soup with Roasted Peppers goes from pantry to table in under 30 minutes – and doesn’t include one drop of cream!

 Soup is pretty much my “go to” meal when I am pressed for time and/or haven’t really thought about dinner.
-With a few basics in the pantry and fridge I can always put together a pot of chowder or lentil soup.
-To be honest though, I’m not a huge fan of chickpea soup – to me the chickpeas are just a bit too big for soup.
+With a few basics in the pantry and fridge I can always put together a pot of Salsa chowder or Indian Spiced Red Lentil Soup To be honest though, I’m not a huge fan of chickpea soup – to me, the chickpeas are just a bit too big for soup.
 But this Creamy Chickpea Soup?
 Ohhhh yesss!!!!

-What you need for to make this Creamy Chickpea Soup with Roasted Red Peppers
+What you need to make this Creamy Chickpea Soup with Roasted Red Peppers

 - vegetable stock